 (Göran & Whitehead, 1991)

-This definition of the SDH, however, as Graham (2004) have accurately identified, combines two distinct entities that affect health inequities.
+This definition of the SDH, however, as Graham (2004) has accurately identified, combines two distinct factors that affect health inequalities.
 The first are the determinants themselves and the second is their unequal distribution within and among countries.
-She, thus, differentiate between research that explores the SDH, for instance, measuring the effect of employment or unemployment on health outcomes; and research on the Social Determinants of Health Inequality (SDHI) that set to explore the unequal access to health-supportive employment.
+She, thus, differentiates between research that explores the SDH, for example, measuring the effect of employment or unemployment on health outcomes, and research on the Social Determinants of Health Inequality (SDHI) that seeks to explore the unequal access to health-supportive employment.